 Please note that the manse value relates only to the calculation of Pensionable Income for the Baptist Pension Scheme.
 It is not intended to be a guide to the level of housing allowance to be paid to a minister in lieu of provision of a manse, which should be agreed between a church and minister based on the housing market in their area.
 The manse value should also not be treated as taxable income or a taxable benefit.

-As part of the Pension Family Solution the 2020 Manse Value used in the pensionable income calculation for ministerial members of the Baptist Pension Scheme will be increased each year in line with the September CPI figure for the previous year.
+As part of the Pension Family Solution the Manse Value used in the pensionable income calculation for ministerial members of the Baptist Pension Scheme will be increased each year in line with the September CPI figure for the previous year.
 This will usually be confirmed in late October.
 For 2021 it was increased by 0.5%, in line with the published figure for CPI in September 2020.

 The 2020 Baptists Together Annual Subscription for churches has been set by Baptist Union Council at £4.70 per church member.

 Our preferred form of payment is the following order: